8 Best Prepaid Debit Cards for 2025

 Learn More

-And by using your Brink’s card, you may even be able to receive your tax refund sooner.
+By using your Brink’s card, you may even be able to receive your tax refund sooner.
 When you file your taxes, you can get them deposited to your Brink’s prepaid card.
-To achieve this, you’ll simply add the account number and routing number when you e-file.

 Crediful’s rating